 During the first years of my studies, I couldn't afford to live downtown.
 However, I was fortunate to find a place for me, the girl which'd chosen me and our two cats in Eilsbrunn, a scenic village situated in the black Laber valley 15 km west of Regensburg.
 And as it happened, our home (green arrow) was 200 m from one of the most picturesque beer gardens I have ever seen, the Röhrl Bräu garden:

 We went there often already in the morning, sans cat, but armed with the quantum mechanics script and enough determination for a lifetime.
 After a couple of beer (even the smallest one, called Halbe, is essentially a pint) the edges would soften somewhat, and we would have grand insights and great visions.
-The chestnut trees protecting us from sunshine, rain and even thunderstorms, we would sit there for hours, drink our beer, eat some snacks, and watch tourists arriving in Bentleys with HH plates and ordering "small beers" with mild amusement.
+With the chestnut trees protecting us from sunshine, rain and even thunderstorms, we would sit there for hours, drink our beer, eat some snacks, and watch tourists arriving in Bentleys with HH plates and ordering “small beers” with mild amusement.

 We were superior.
 We were Bavarian.
 We just didn't speak the lingo.